MackenzieMekler/mackenziemekler.github.io/_posts/2024-09-02-what-am-i-looking-for-in-a-mentor.md

-# What am I Looking for in a Mentor?
+---

-Tags: Ph.D.
+title: What am I looking for In a Mentor?
-Published: No
+date: 2024-09-02
-Ready for Editing : Yes
+tags: advice phd
-Topic: Advice
+---

 As I quickly approach the start of my first rotation, I feel bombarded by the question: “What are you looking for in your mentor?”.
 I have been asked this by my friends, family, professors, and worst of all myself.
 The truth is that this represents the first time that I really have control over the type of mentoring that I will receive and I am not sure how to answer it.
 But, that being said, I will soon need to have an idea because in the next month I will be in a lab with one rotation slot filled and only two left to choose my home lab and PhD advisor.